cessen/ropey/README.md

 # Ropey 2

-This is the (very) WIP next major version of Ropey.
+This is the WIP next major version of Ropey.
 DO NOT USE THIS for anything even remotely serious.
 This is pre-alpha.

 ## TODO